harpz-dev/ReMind/README.md

 - **Interactive Grid Gameplay**: A 6x7 grid of touch-sensitive nodes.
 - **Memory-Based Challenge**: Observe and reproduce patterns, starting with 5 nodes and increasing in complexity every two levels.
 - **Score Tracking**: Historical records of gameplay performance, displayed in a score history log.
-- **Real-Time Feedback**: Animations for path tracing and color-coded feedback to help players track progress.
+- **Real-Time Feedback**: Animations for path tracing and lines drawn as nodes are selected to show path taken.
 - **Adaptive Difficulty**: Three attempts per level with dynamic path complexity as levels increase.

 Technical features include: